jax-ml/jax/jax/experimental/jax2tf/README.md

-The TF function must be compileable (`tf.function(func, jit_compile=True)`) and must have static output shapes when used in a JAX staging context, e.g., `jax.jit`, `lax.scan`, `lax.cond`, but not when used in a JAX op-by-op mode.
-For example, the following function uses strings operations that are not supported by XLA:
+The TF function must be compileable (`tf.function(func, jit_compile=True)`) and must have static output shapes when used in a JAX staging context, e.g., `jax.jit`, `lax.scan`, `lax.cond`, but may have unknown output shapes when used in a JAX op-by-op mode.
+For example, the following
+function uses strings operations that are not supported by XLA:

 ```python